leoj3n/vercel-img/README.md

 ### Lazy loading

-`svelte-img` utilises the browser's native lazy loading capability by setting the `loading="lazy"` attribute on the rendered `<img>` tag by default.
+`vercel-img` utilises the browser's native lazy loading capability by setting the `loading="lazy"` attribute on the rendered `<img>` tag by default.
 This is supported by [most modern browsers](https://caniuse.com/loading-lazy-attr).
 To load an image eagerly instead: